 For the prevention of hair from sunlight, you can use hair sunblock or sunscreen.

-You can also use an umbrella, hats, caps, and scarf to prevent the hair from sun damage.
+You can also use an umbrella, hat, caps, and scarf to prevent the hair from sun damage.

 6. Switch from hard water to soft water for hair wash

 Hard water contains minerals that might build up in your hair, in the long run, giving brassy golden hair color.

-It not only changes the color of the hair but also damages the hair quality.
+It not only changes the color of the hair but also damages the hair’s quality.
 So, using soft water to wash your hair will prevent this change.

 For this, you could use shower filters, boiled water, water softener, or clarifying/chelating shampoo.

-Here are some of the best clarifying shampoo:
+Here are some of the best clarifying shampoos:

 7. Melanin supplements

 Melanin supplements are one of the best prevention methods.
 It provides formed melanin directly and, the melanin count remains at the optimum level maintaining the black color of the hair.

 However, as the melanin supplement is not FDA (Food and Drug Administration) approved, the decision to take melanin is solely upon the individual.

 Best melanin supplements in the market: